 Peter Rodriguez (1926-2016) was one of fourteen children born of Mexican parents in Stockton.
 He received early recognition for figurative work, exhibiting at the Haggin Museum in Stockton in 1954 when he was 28.
 The exhibition was the reward for winning a local art prize.
 He was primarily an abstract painter during the Firehaus days.
 In addition to working in advertising and fashion, he travelled throughout Mexico and help found both Galeria de la Raza and the Mexican Museum in San Francisco.
 He returned to the Haggin Museum for a retrospective exhibition in 1992. [fn12]

-Terry St. John (1934) was born in Sacramento.
+Terry St. John (1934-2021) was born in Sacramento.
 He obtained a B.A. from UC Berkeley in 1958; studied at the California School of Fine Arts (now San Francisco Art Institute) in 1960; and obtained an M.F.A. from the CCAC in Oakland in 1966.
 From 1969-90 he was a curator of painting at the Oakland Museum of California.
 From 1990-98 he taught in the art department at Notre Dame de Namur University in Belmont.
-Still active painting, St. John exhibits with Dolby Chadwick Gallery in San Francisco.
-He currently resides in Chiang Mai, Thailand. [fn13]
+St. John had a robust career as a painter exhibiting with Hackett-Freedman Gallery and Dolby Chadwick Gallery in San Francisco the last decades of his life.
+He died in Chiang Mai, Thailand, where he had been living for many years, on March 13, 2021. [fn13]

 William Snyder (1926-2000) was born in San Francisco.
 He attended Chouinard Art Institute in Los Angeles in 1942-43.
 He obtained both a B.A. and M.A. from San Francisco State College in 1954 and 1957; and studied at Stanford University in 1961-63 (where he also taught drawing).
 Snyder worked as an art instructor in the Stockton Public Schools from 1955-61 and taught in the art department at Laney College in Oakland from 1964-84.
 In 1994, he was a recipient of a Pollack/Krasner Foundation grant. [fn14]